DOA: Dead or Alive

 In the film, fighters are invited to Dead or Alive, an invitational martial arts contest.
 The four female fighters begin as rivals, but work together to uncover the secret that the organizer of the tournament is trying to hide.
 It features an ensemble cast and has various appearances from characters of the franchise, led by Kasumi (Devon Aoki), Christie Allen (Holly Valance) and Tina Armstrong (Jaime Pressly).

 Principal photography took place from May to July 2005 in Bangkok, Guilin, Hengdian, and Hong Kong.
-It is an international co-production between Germany, United States and the United Kingdom.DOA: Dead or Alive was first released on September 7, 2006, in Australia.
+It is an international co-production between Germany, United States and the United Kingdom.

+DOA: Dead or Alive was first released on September 7, 2006, in Australia.
 It was later released in the United Kingdom on September 15 by United International Pictures, and in Germany on October 19, 2006, by Constantin Film.
-The film was a critical and commercial failure, grossing only $7.7 million worldwide against a $30 million budget, making it a box-office bomb.
-Due to the film's poor performance, the United States release was delayed and the film was eventually given a limited release on June 15, 2007, by The Weinstein Company under Dimension Films.
+The film was a critical and commercial failure, grossing $7.7 million worldwide against a $30 million budget, making it a box-office bomb.
+The United States release was delayed and the film was eventually given a limited release on June 15, 2007, by The Weinstein Company under Dimension Films.